Thorns clinch NWSL’s Community Shield at Reign’s expense

 Portland made one change from the lineup that defeated the Reign 4-1 in September, swapping striker Tyler Lussi for Sophia Smith.

 The Reign made three changes.
 Madison Hammond started at left back for Taylor Smith, making Hammond the first Black Native American to start a NWSL match.
-Dani Weatherholt started in the midfield in place of Rosie White while Murphy was in goal for Michelle Betos.
+Weatherholt started in the midfield in place of Rosie White while Murphy was in goal for Michelle Betos.
 The latter underwent a minor knee surgery earlier this month and is out until the 2021 season.

+“We’re really happy in how we responded after last week,” Spencer said during a video conference call with media.
+“We came out with a lot of fight and caused some difficulties, so that’s the positives we can take away from it.”

 Note